taylor-caruso/SAL603-Final-Project/README.md

-#Do NHL Players Peak at a Certain Age?
+#Predicting NHL Team Playoff Appearances

-Analyzing player performace over time to determine if there's a peak in ability at a certain age
+Creating a logistic regression model to predict if an NHL team will make it to the playoffs in a given season